nwiegand1/HackCalTech/README.md

 making new friends :)

-learning a lot and having fun!
+Learning a lot and having fun!

-about scope and how you have to make sure things are in the right scope: you cant create alerts in the popup html file because it's out of the popup's scope! breakthru!!
+about scope and how you have to make sure things are in the right scope: you can't create alerts in the popup html file because it's out of the popup's scope! breakthru!!

-really struggled with getting the name input to save
+Really struggled with getting the name input to save.

 What we learned:

-More about JavaScript, html, and how callback functions work.

-Got really good at looking through StackOverflow and Google.

-Learned how to make ajax post requests that are wayyyy simpler than going through node js and doing it that way.
+We learned a ton about JavaScript, html, and how callback functions work and got really good at looking through StackOverflow and Google along the way.
+There were a lot of moments where we overcomplicated what we were trying to do by overthinking it.
+For example, we learned how to make ajax post requests that are wayyyy simpler than going through node js and doing it that way.
+We also thought we needed a Spotify API when we could just embed the Spotify playlist in a new, smaller window.

 What's Next: